-If you ever get stuck in sand, mud, ice or snow, your vehicle may be equipped with recovery hooks.
+Your vehicle may be equipped with recovery hooks.
 The recovery hooks are provided at the front of your vehicle.
 You may need to use them if you're stuck off-road and need to be pulled to some place where you can continue driving.